Pick Your Walk.

 Nearest Bus Stop (Start & Finish):

-Trinity Church, 5 minute walk away. (number 3) - check your route: islandbuses.info
+Trinity Church is a 10-minute walk away. (number 3) - check your route: islandbuses.info

 Historic stone archway in Bonchurch with decorative wrought iron gate and ivy-covered walls, featuring a coat of arms above the entrance and an inscription plaque on the side.